jenschlot/IBM-Bluemix-DevOps-Documentation/whatsnew/index.md

 ### December 17, 2014

-You can now see the documentation in different languages by using the our machine translation pilot.
+You can now see the documentation in different languages by using the machine translation pilot.
 To display the content of a page in a different language, select the language and accept the disclaimer.
 ![Translation widget](images/translate-widget.gif)

 ### December 10, 2014